Professional House Stager Shares Tips on Creating a Space Buyers Will Love

 “I did a lot of the fix-up work on my own,” she said.
 “A friend was in the process of remodeling homes and said you should come work for me.”

-Price slowly built her business from there, mostly through word of mouth.
+Price quickly built her business from there, mostly through word of mouth.
 Today, Price offers a plethora of services, from layout and design consultations to full house staging to partnering on remodeling projects and more.
 She regularly partners with Val Placencia of Michigan Property Buyers on remodels.

 “There are people who hire me to consult on layout and design, fixtures and finishes, contractors and house flippers, and sometimes realtors bring me in for staging,” she explained.